J-Saun/J-Saun/README.md

 Person(Joshua, Saunders, 1982)
 ```

 ###### I'm A self-taught coder that's been blue collar all of my life.
-Strong work ethic and a passion for learning.
+Strong work ethic and a passion for learning new things.

 ## Tech Stack:
 * HTML
 * CSS
+* Javascript
 * SCSS
-* Javascript
 * React
 * Next.js